The Ramayana, the Meeting Of Princes

 Sorrow wakes our deepest kindness and our holiest feelings prove!

-"But I may not," answered Rama, "seek Ayodhya's ancient throne,
+"But I may not," answered Rama, "seek Ayodhya's

 For a righteous father's mandate duteous son may not disown,

 And I may not, gentle brother, break the word of promise given,